Technology To Clean And Reuse PPE Is Being Deployed To Hotspot Hospitals

 I have just talked with @realDonaldTrump about this issue, and we had a good conversation.
 He understands the problem and says he will do everything he can to get this approved today.
 Thank you, @POTUS. https://t.co/iha2F2AXgv— Governor Mike DeWine (@GovMikeDeWine) March 29, 2020

 "FDA must move quickly!"
 Trump tweeted.
-Hours later, Battelle announced it had recieved full approval.
+Hours later, Battelle announced it had received full approval.

 Highly recommended by Governor @MikeDeWine of Ohio. @FDA must move quickly! https://t.co/pLpI4CSs9H— Donald J. Trump (@realDonaldTrump) March 29, 2020

-"This is an example of everyone working quickly to help find a solution," said FDA commissioner Stephen Hahn in a statement.
+"This is an example of everyone working quickly to help find a solution," said FDA Commissioner Stephen Hahn in a statement.
 "After receiving Battelle's request today, we turned it around in a matter of hours and issued a new authorization allowing them to ramp up their capability to decontaminate more respirators."

 Battelle thanked the FDA for authorization in a statement Sunday night.

-"Everybody who has worked on this project shares the same goal of protecting first responders and healthcare workers who are at the front lines of the pandemic," said Lou Von Thaer, President and CEO of Battelle.
+"Everybody who has worked on this project shares the same goal of protecting first responders and health care workers who are at the front-lines of the pandemic," said Lou Von Thaer, president and CEO of Battelle.

-In a statement, DeWine thanked the FDA, and the president for approving the technology.
+In a statement, DeWine thanked the FDA and the president for approving the technology.

 Inside Battelle's decontamination system